 Once a day, my baby would nurse for 15 minutes.
 It was my favorite part of the day.
 The rest of the time, I was pumping like crazy on my hospital-grade pump.

-After three weeks of struggling to drive between my children at home and visiting the NICU to stay overnight with baby J as much as possible, I decided that I would instead give him a bottle and bring him home.
+After three weeks of struggling to drive between my children at home and visiting the NICU to stay overnight with baby J as much as possible, I decided to give him a bottle and bring him home instead.
 I could either work on breastfeeding at home or make peace with exclusively pumping and bottle feeding.

 If you’re interested in learning about my breastfeeding journey with our NICU baby, check it out.